-The City of Young Harris Water System consist of three active wells that range in depth from 265feet to over 500 feet deep.
+The City of Young Harris Water System consist of three active wells that range in depth from 265 feet to over 500 feet deep.
+Wells are located on us76, swanson street, college street.
 The aquifer type is unconfined Blue Ridge.
-Each well has sodium hypochlorite (chlorine) added for disinfection and fluoride added for healthy teeth and bones.
+Each well has sodium hypochlorite [chlorine] added for disinfection and fluoride added for healthy teeth and bones.